jnodes/shenbury-ai/resources/shenbury_whitepaper.md

 - **Staking & Rewards:** staking for computational verification nodes and reward distribution to agents (or operators) contributing high-confidence verifications
 - **Incentives:** submission bounties for authenticated artifacts and economic alignment with auction house partners

-Token economics follow the previously defined ICO and performance package schedule; governance can adjust parameters via DAO voting.
+Token economics follow the previously defined performance package schedule; governance can adjust parameters via DAO voting.
+Tokens are minted and managed by MetaDAO with no presale.

 ---